Police: Deputy posed as teen online to sexually extort girl

 RIVERSIDE, Calif.
-(AP) — Authorities are investigating whether a Virginia sheriff’s deputy posed as a 17-year-old boy online to groom and sexually extort a teenage girl in California before driving across the country and killing her mother and grandparents and setting fire to their home.
+(AP) — A Virginia sheriff’s deputy posed as a 17-year-old boy online and asked a teenage California girl for nude photos before he drove across the country and killed her mother and grandparents and set fire to their home, authorities said Wednesday.

-Austin Lee Edwards, 28, was killed Friday in a shootout with San Bernardino sheriff's deputies.
+Austin Lee Edwards, 28, died by suicide Friday during a shootout with San Bernardino sheriff's deputies.
 The 15-year-old girl from Riverside, California, was rescued and is in counseling for trauma, family members and police said at a news conference Wednesday.

 Edwards, a resident of North Chesterfield, Virginia, appears to have posed as a teenager online to engage in a romantic relationship with the girl and obtain her personal information by deceiving her with a false identity, known as “catfishing,” police said.

+Authorities did not provide additional details about their communications and said they are still combing through online accounts.
 Officials are looking into whether he victimized other minors across the country.
-Detectives are trying to determine exactly how they met online and how long they corresponded.

 People are also reading…

-Note: This story has been corrected to attribute a quote to Riverside Police Chief Larry Gonzalez.
-It was incorrectly attributed to Riverside Police Officer Ryan Railsback.